xuebingwu/ESM-Scan/README.md

 **Acknowledgments**
 - We thank the [ESM](https://github.com/facebookresearch/esm) team for developing an excellent model and open sourcing the software.

-- This notebook is modeld after the [ColabFold notebook](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb).
+- The notebook is modeld after the [ColabFold notebook](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb).